ibm-cloud-docs/cloud-object-storage/vpe.md

 ### VPE Discoverability
 {: #vpes-discoverability}

-Following the previous steps results in a {{site.data.keyword.vpe_full}} that that provides access over the internal {{site.data.keyword.cloud}} network from your VPC network to all of your buckets in a particular location.
+Following the previous steps results in a VPE that that provides access over the internal {{site.data.keyword.cloud}} network from your VPC network to all of your buckets in a particular location.

 Each access to your buckets from your {{site.data.keyword.vpc_short}} will require authorization at the S3 API level.
 To further restrict this access to specific IP addresses, or ranges of IP addresses, provide the {{site.data.keyword.vpc_short}} ID or name when configuring the context-based restrictions.
 {: .important}